tasmota/docs/docs/Self-signed-Mosquitto.md

 Communication is done over TLS 1.2 tunnels, using client certificates to authenticate each device.

-Strong encryption is particularly interesting considering that ESP8266-based Tasmota devices can only connect using WPA2 with preshared keys.
-Beside being much more secure than other solution, WPA2 Personal is still exposed to security weaknesses.
-Thus, MQTT strong TLS configuration is encouraged in this scenario.
+Strong encryption is particularly valuable considering that ESP8266-based Tasmota devices can only connect using WPA2 with preshared keys.
+Because WPA2 Personal has known security weaknesses, the MQTT strong TLS configuration is encouraged in this scenario.

 ## Caveats
 Certificate-based MQTT-TLS requires each Tasmota device to have its own distinct Private Key and Certificate (~800 bytes).
 Although you could imagine to use the same Private Key in all your devices, this is considered as a very bad practice.
 You are warned!